Rational motivic path spaces and Kim's relative unipotent section conjecture: Interplay between hopfoids and localization

 \segment{15.1}{Definition} A \emph{(set-based) hopfoid} in a monoidal category $M$ consists of a set $S$, and a cogroupoid in $\cMon(M)$ with vertices in $S$.
 In a bit more detail, a family $\{_tB_s\}_{s,t \in S}$ of objects of $M$, a monoid structure

 on each ${_tB_s}$, plus counits, cocompositions, and antipodes

 such that the multiplication maps are unital and associative and the comultiplication maps are counital, coassociative, and invertible.
 A \emph{commutative hopfoid} is a hopfoid whose multiplication maps are commutative.
 As an example, $\Spec$ of a commutative hopfoid in $k$-modules is a groupoid in $k$-schemes in a set-based sense.
-A \emph{morphism of hopfoids} $B \to B'$ consists of a family of morphisms
+A \emph{morphism of hopfoids}